Below are a few sample interview questions to help you gauge compatibility with prospective housemates.

 - Why are you leaving your current place?

-- Do you have any questions about me or the home?
+- Do you have any questions about my home?

-- Note: If you are interested in receiving help around the house for lower rent, use this time to explain the help you are interested in, the weekly or monthly time commitment and the correlating rent reduction.
-Ask the potential Guest about his or her ability and interest in providing the service you are looking for.
+- Note: If you are interested in receiving help around the house for lower rent, use this time to explain the help you are interested in, the weekly or monthly time commitment, and the correlating rent reduction.
+Ask the prospective Guest about their ability and interest in providing the service you are looking for.